ddterm/gnome-shell-extension-ddterm/docs/Build.md

 - `msgcmp`, `msgmerge`, `xgettext` (`gettext` package)

-## 3. Build the package
+## 3. Build the bundle

-To build the package, `cd` into the directory with the source code:
+To build the bundle, `cd` into the directory with the source code:

     cd gnome-shell-extension-ddterm